superfly/docs/reference/scaling.html.md

 nav: firecracker
 ---

-There are multiple dimensions of scaling on Fly.
+There are multiple dimensions of scaling on Fly.io.

 * [Ensuring the application has instances running in one or more regions](#count-scaling)
 * [Increasing the CPU cores and memory size of application instances](#scaling-virtual-machines)